ProductionEXP/My_Bitburner/.github/README.md

 V4---Post-Fl1ght.exe
-There are four primary Versions
-    V1
-    V2
-    V3
-    V4

-Each Version has many scripts, the newer version the faster/better/smarter/safer BUT V4+ DO INCLUDE APIs THAT CAN NOT BE ACCESSED TILL FURTHER POINTS (Bitnodes)
+Each Version has many scripts, the newer version the faster/better/smarter/safer BUT V5+ DO INCLUDE APIs THAT CAN NOT BE ACCESSED TILL FURTHER POINTS (Bitnodes)

 Quick run down of each Version
 V1